Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Quantum gravitational instabilities of spacetime

-First, let us start the de Sitter spacetime under the small Hubble perturbation and consider the effects of the gravity only.
-We rewrite Eq.~(\ref{eq:Hubble-equation}) and Eq.~(\ref{eq:conservation-law}) in terms of dimensionless quantities and obtain the following differential equation,
+Next, we numerically show the instability of the FLRW spacetime using Eq.~(\ref{eq:Hubble-equation}) and~(\ref{eq:conservation-law}).
+First, let us start the de Sitter spacetime under small perturbations and consider the effects of gravity only.
+We rewrite Eq.~(\ref{eq:Hubble-equation}) and~(\ref{eq:conservation-law}) in terms of dimensionless quantities and obtain the following differential equation~\cite{Arbuzova:2011fu},

-where we introduce $\tau =H_0 t$, $h=H/H_0$, $x=- {8\pi G_N }\alpha_3{ H }^{ 2 }_0$, $y={48\pi G_N }\alpha_1{ H }^{ 2 }_0$, $z= \Lambda/3{ H }^{ 2 }_0+{8\pi G_N }\rho_{\rm matter}/3{ H }^{ 2 }_0$ and $H_0$ is the initial Hubble parameter at some time $t_0$.
-For instance we can expect the following cosmological relations,
+where we introduce $\tau =H_i t$, $h=H/H_i$, $x=- {8\pi G_N }\alpha_3{ H }^{ 2 }_i$, $y={48\pi G_N }\alpha_1{ H }^{ 2 }_i$, $z= \Lambda/3{ H }^{ 2 }_i+{8\pi G_N }\rho_{\rm matter}/3{ H }^{ 2 }_i$ and $H_i$ is the initial Hubble parameter at some time $t_i$.
+For instance, we can expect the following cosmological relations,

 where the former corresponds to the typical Hubble parameter during inflation from the current bound~\cite{Aghanim:2018eyx} and the latter is consistent with the current Hubble parameter dominated by the dark energy.
+These values for $\alpha_{1,3}$ are expected by the one-loop $\beta$-functions of high-derivative curvature couplings.
 The dynamics of the dimensionless Hubble parameter $h$ with the vacuum state $w = -1$ and $\rho_{\rm matter}=0$ is determined by the following equation,

 where prime express the derivative with respect to dimensionless time $\tau$.
 The natural de Sitter initial conditions are given by